good-loop/doc/pages/jobs/product-ux-lead.md

 ## Desirable Skills

+Apart from your core skillset, we'd love you to show us what else you can do.
+We want to produce great products - how can you help us achieve that?

+Example skills might be the ones below.
-We don't need you to have experience in all of these!
-Just let us know which ones you have:
+We don't expect you to have experience in all of these!
+Just let us know which ones you have.

 * Data visualisation
 * A/B experiments